xuteng0/npnp/README.md

 ## Note

-- You need do the check all the `sch/symbol` and `pcb/footprint` before you export the fabrication files.
+- Make sure that you check all the `sch/symbol` and `pcb/footprint` before fabrication files exported.
-- No promise made for all components meet all your request.
+- No promise made when you use the tool.
-- Components' ID and the sreenshot must be provided when you hit a bug.

 ## How to use